collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 I'm going to be showing you a lot of screenshots and diagrams, because I think one of the difficulties of learning Git and GitHub is that it can be difficult to know what the process looks like.

-At the end of my talk, there will be a slide with a link to Useful Resources where you will find documentation and all of the commands I will be showing you today, as well as some other useful resources I couldn’t include because of time constraints.
+But don’t worry if you miss anything, because at the end of my talk, there will be a slide with a link to Useful Resources where you will find documentation and all of the commands I will be showing you today, as well as some other useful resources I couldn’t include because of time constraints.

-At the end of my talk, there will be a slide with a link to Useful Resources where you will find documentation and all of the commands I will be showing you today.
-You will also be able to look at my slides and the video of this online.
+My slides and a video of my talk will also be online later.

 </td></tr>